ibourn/Developpeur-Ethereum-Template/4. Truffle & CI-CD/VotingTest/readme.md

 - before any test, I confirm that the simulated status matches the indexes of the enum
 - it is also checked that owner and stranger are unique
+- we check the contract is deployed
 - we then check the value of the states expected for deployment (status, winningId, and the owner)

-- finally, since access to functions is processed with modifiers, I check that access to all functions with limited access is not accessible by unauthorized addresses.
+- finally, since access to functions is processed with modifiers, I check that all functions with limited access is not accessible by unauthorized addresses.
 This frees up the rest of the tests

 ### 02 'RegisterVoter' :